Introduction

 - Mega-IPO

 An IPO transaction at exceptional scale (typically $5 billion+ of proceeds and/or $50 billion+ market cap at pricing).
 Mega-IPOs require dedicated institutional capital absorption, multi-bank syndicates with substantial distribution depth, cornerstone investor anchoring, and careful calendar staggering.
-Recent benchmarks: Saudi Aramco ($29.4B in 2019), Alibaba ($25B in 2014), SpaceX 2026 ($75B+ target).
+Recent benchmarks: SpaceX 2026 ($75B, the new record), Saudi Aramco ($29.4B in 2019), Alibaba ($25B in 2014).

 Roadshow, Bookrunners, and Retail Allocation